mizumoto-cn/GoBalancer/README.md

         \/              \/      \/          \/     \/     \/    \/
 ```

-A tiny payload balancer written in go.
-Based on `net/http/httputil`.
-An layer-7 application and also a payload-balancing algorithm library.
+🚦 A fast, stable, light-weight layer-7 load balancer written in go.
+Based on `net/http/httputil`, also a payload-balancing algorithm library.

 ## Quick Start